j-kliewer/Snake_game/README.md

 The Button Sync module implements synchronizers for each of the 4 buttons on the DE1-SoC board which are used to control the direction of the snake and the game.
 These 4 buttons are completely asynchronous.

-Technically there could be issues with these input 'data packets' of the buttons crossing into the FPGA clock domain, i.e. the 'data packet' of sampled buttons at the input of the synchronizer may not all appear on the output of the synchronizer at the same time.
+Technically there could be issues with these input 'data packets' of the buttons crossing into the FPGA clock domain, i.e. the 'data packet' of sampled buttons at the input of the synchronizer may not all appear on the output of the synchronizer at the same time due to potential metastability and subsequent settling.
 This, however, is not a concern as these buttons are human controlled and the difference of one single 20 ns clock cycle is negligible compared to the human reaction speed of 250 ms.

 Also note that these inputs are not debounced as they have already been debounced externally by a Schmitt Trigger on the board.